ankan-devops/k8s-logger/README.md

 1. Run the command ***sudo docker run -it --rm k-logs***
 2. Enter the namespace the user/developer will access
-3. Enter the number from the list of pods to view it's logs
+3. Enter a number from the list of pods to view the console logs of that container
 --------------------------------------------------------------------------------------